BGSpiegl/GCparagon/README.md

 GCparagon uses preselected genomic regions for GC bias computation.
 These are provided only for hg38 via [BED file](accessory_files/hg38_minimalBlacklistOverlap_1Mbp_chunks_33pcOverlapLimited.bed).
 Please see [Genomic Region Preselection](#genomic-region-preselection) section for more information.

+To recreate the presented GC correction results, run [this driver script](driver_scripts/drv_compute_GC_presets.sh) after setting up the conda env and downloading the 2bit reference genome file and the [EGAS00001006963] BAMs.
+The BAM files used in plots can be requested for download from EGA via the accession [EGAS00001006963].
+If required, a new EGA account can be created for free.

 -------------------------------------------------------------------------------------------------------------------